 by Herman Daly

 But if the usual production function does not distinguish fund agents of transformation from the flow of natural resources being transformed, then how does it envisage the process of converting factor inputs into product outputs?
 Usually by multiplying them together, as in the Cobb-Douglas and other multiplicative functions.
-What could be more natural linguistically than multiplying “factors” to get a “product”?
+What could be more natural linguistically than multiplying “factors” to get a “product?”
 But this is mathematics, not economics.
 There is absolutely nothing analogous to multiplication going on in what we customarily call production—there is only transformation.
 Try to multiply the resource flow by labor or capital to get product outflow and your “production function” will have immediately run afoul of the law of conservation of mass.
-Perhaps to escape such incongruities most production functions contain only labor and capital, omitting resources entirely.
-We can now bake our cake with only the cook and her oven, no ingredients to be transformed at all!
+Perhaps to escape such incongruities, most production functions contain only labor and capital, omitting resources entirely.
+We can now bake our cake with only the cook and their oven, no ingredients to be transformed at all!
 You can multiply cooks times ovens all you want and you still won’t get a meal.

 The basic points just made were developed more rigorously forty years ago by Nicholas Georgescu-Roegen in his fund-flow critique of the neoclassical production function.
 Neoclassical growth economists have never answered his critique.
 Why bring it up again, and what is the relevance to steady-state economics?
 It is worth raising the issue again precisely because it has never been answered.
-What kind of a science is it that can get away with ignoring a fundamental critique for forty years?
+What kind of science is it that can get away with ignoring a fundamental critique for 40 years?
 It is relevant to steady-state economics because it views production as physical transformation subject to biophysical limits and the laws of thermodynamics.
-Also it shows that the force of resource scarcity is in the nature of a limiting factor, and not so easy to escape by substitution of capital for resources, as often claimed by neoclassical growth economists.
+It shows also that the force of resource scarcity is in the nature of a limiting factor, and not so easy to escape by substitution of capital for resources, as often claimed by neoclassical growth economists.